xFutte/svelte-tailwind-fivem/README.md

 ## Types

 TypeScript types for FiveM natives have been made easily available to use.
 They will be installed when all `node_modules` are installed and can be in-commented in the `tsconfig.json` file.

+## Code protection

+To make it harder for leakers to make slight changes to your code and sell it, an obfuscator has been added when building the Svelte application.
+This means that the compiled code in the `html` folder is transformed during the build process to make it difficult to read or understand in addition to being minified.